samuel-jimenez/GramEditor/docs/src/extensions/languages.md

 ## Language Metadata

-Each language supported by Tehanu must be defined in a subdirectory inside the `languages` directory of your extension.
+Each language supported by Gram must be defined in a subdirectory inside the `languages` directory of your extension.

 This subdirectory must contain a file called `config.toml` file with the following structure: